patrickwolf/shotgrid/README.md

 ## Configuration

-Default settings are stored in an env stack .env file.
+Default settings are stored in an [envstack](https://github.com/rsgalloway/envstack) .env file.
 They can be stored in the default stack, or in a namespaced `shotgrid.env` stack file to keep settings separate.

 Start by renaming or copying the `example_shotgrid.env` file: